Tell me more about this Grüezi wool sleeping bag

 - The perfect ‘mummy’ shape – this wool sleeping bag has a ‘mummy’ shape to it which basically means it wraps you up from head to toe to keep you warm and cosy.
-The adjustable hood perfectly adapts to the shape of your head whilst the non-slip pillow compartment helps you stay comfy throughout the night.
+The non-slip pillow compartment helps you stay comfy throughout the night.

-- Zips and pockets galore – inner and outer pockets mean you can keep your valuables close by whilst the white, anti-snag two-way auto-lock zipper is easy to find in the dark and even easier to open and close!
+- Zips and pockets galore – inner and outer pockets mean valuables (or a favourite teddy!) can be kept close by whilst the white, anti-snag two-way auto-lock zipper is easy to find in the dark and even easier to open and close!

-- Keeps your feet cosy – This sleeping bag has an innovative foot ventilation system.
+- Feet stay cosy – This sleeping bag has an innovative foot ventilation system.
 A switch of the bottom zipper allows you to comfortably put your feet on the top of the sleeping back when they get a bit hot and stuffy (no one wants sweaty, smelly feet!) whilst your core stays warm.

-- Practical to take on your outdoor adventure – this wool sleeping bag is light and packs small but robust enough to you can take it on your way with you!
+- Practical to take on your outdoor adventure – this wool sleeping bag is light and packs small but robust enough for kids to take on their latest adventure.